szymor/anarch/README.md

 ### Why CC0?
 Why not MIT or copyleft?

 Because I strongly reject the concept of intellectual property and laws in general and because I simply don't want any bullshit burdening my creation.
 MIT is **not** public domain dedication, it still acknowledges copyright and has a burdening requirement of having to include a copyright notice, and it is also worded kind of vaguely.
 Copyleft puts even heavier legal burden on users, is by nature unclear and makes us "marry the lawyers", i.e. approve of the IP bullshit and show willingness to enforce only "good" use of our art, as if we're some kind of dictator authority.

+Also note that CC0 addresses other legal bullshit such as "moral rights" (in general so called neighboring rights), something that still sneakily applies even if you waive copyright.
+I don't know about any other license/waiver that does this.

 It is shame that so little software is truly in the public domain for anyone to simply use without restriction and distraction.
 Yes, I am aware of CC0's shortcoming, but it's the best we have and I try to address the issues with an extra waiver.